Polyconseil/aioamqp/docs/introduction.rst

 Prerequisites
 -------------

-Aioamqp works only with python >= 3.3 using asyncio library.
+Aioamqp works only with python >= 3.5 using asyncio library.
-If your are using Python 3.3 you'll have to install asyncio from pypi, but asyncio is now included in python 3.4 standard library.

 Installation
 ------------